Skip to main content Skip to page footer

 The curriculum combines seminars, production labs, and excursions within Germany.
 A portfolio submission (web link or PDF) is required for application.
 Students must bring their own laptop equipped with Adobe Creative Cloud (Photoshop, Illustrator, After Effects).
 A personal contribution of approximately 200 € is expected for travel-related activities.
 Participation also requires agreement to the HdM production guidelines and rights assignment which are provided prior to the semester.

-Exchange students are able to choose from a variety of English-taught Minor Programs.
-Each Minor is a one semester long set program.
+Exchange students are able to choose from a variety of English-taught Minor Programmes.
+Each Minor is a one semester long set programme.
 Most Minors run every semester, and normally consist of 30 ECTS credits.
 1 ECTS credit normally equals approximately 30 hours of work.
 Please note that it is NOT possible to pick and mix courses from different Minors.
 In order to be admitted to one of our Minors, we expect students to have a language level of B2 or higher in English (non-native speakers need to include proof of language proficiency in their application documents).

 Contact